 - Two, instant messaging is, well, instant.
 Customers can (and often do) view and respond to your messages immediately.

-- Three, you can often create lists or groups to segment your target audience, allowing you to send the most relevant messages to the right people.
+- Three, you can often create lists or groups to segment your target audience or consumers, allowing you to send the most relevant messages to the right people.

 9. Video Marketing

-Through video marketing, you can promote your business, increase traffic to your website, educate customers, encourage engagement, and even go viral.
+Through video marketing, you can promote your business, increase traffic to your site, educate shoppers, encourage engagement, and even go viral.
 There are many different types of digital marketing videos that you can create:

 - Demo videos allow you to showcase your product.